 Graduate students of this programme may apply to study in graduate programmes.

-* Mathematics undergraduate programme was schemed to be a programme where formal education with 172 local credit and 240 ECTS credits is given to students.
+* The mathematics undergraduate programme was designed to be a programme where formal education with 240 ECTS credits is given to students.

-* The programme has common courses designated by University Senate along with the compulsory common courses and English course partaking in Higher Education Law.
+* The programme has common courses designated by the University Senate, along with the compulsory common courses and the English course partaking in Higher Education Law.

-* Students are not required to particapate in any summer practice to be graduated.
+* Students are not required to participate in any summer practice to graduate.

 For each course, the method of assessment and grading is defined "Course Information Form" in details.
 Click for more information about regulations.